Aelto/tw3-crow/README.md

 # Uninstalling
  - Remove the CROW modules you have installed from your `mods` folder as usual

-# Recommended mods to use alongside CROW
-- [Faster Fatties](https://www.nexusmods.com/witcher3/mods/3997) by Partoutatix.
-Increases the speed of otherwise slow creatures.

 ## Dependencies
  - `mod_sharedutils_helpers`